-Tables Affected Treatment 5 Column A, FTE: Report allocated public portion of personnel on Line 29a: Other Programs and Services.
+Tables Affected Treatment ZIP Code, 3A, 3B, 4 DO NOT report the patient profile tables with community members (non-patients) provided pharmaceuticals.
+5 Column A, FTE: Allocate and report a portion of personnel who serve the public on Line 29a: Other Programs and Services.
 8A Line 12: Other Program-Related Services: Report all related personnel and pharmacy costs, including cost of pharmaceuticals.
 9E Line 10, Other Revenue: Report all revenue from public pharmacy and specify from "Public access pharmacy."